 Antidepressants

-Did you know that antidepressants are sometimes used to treat nerve pain, and can be helpful in treating vulvodynia?
+Did you know that antidepressants are sometimes used to treat nerve pain, and can help treat vulvodynia?
 Amitriptyline is often used as a first-line treatment here but doesn’t always work, or work as well, for everyone.

 Estrogen

 Estrogen is one of the MVPs when it comes to maintaining gyno health.
-Among other things, it helps to prevent the tissues of the vulva becoming thin and dry—which may cause pain, especially on contact or during sex.
+Among other things, it helps to prevent the tissues of the vulva from becoming thin and dry — which may cause pain, especially on contact or during sex.

-Topical estrogen is then sometimes used to treat vulvar pain but with mixed results.
+Topical estrogen is then sometimes used to treat pain in the vulva but with mixed results.
 One small study found that applying estrogen cream improved vulvodynia pain compared to those in the placebo group, while another slightly larger one found that both estrogen cream and placebo caused an improvement in pain.
 Again, more research is needed.

 Physical therapy